This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

 Your doctor will develop a plan that tells you how many sachets of Movicol you can give your child in a 12-hour day.
-Your doctor will explain how to adjust the plan so that your child produces loose stools on a regular basis.
+Your doctor will explain how to adjust the program so that your child produces loose stools regularly.

 Your doctor will also tell you the maximum number of sachets your child can have in one day.
-Your doctor will calculate the amount of Movicol (the dose) that is right for your child.
-The dose will be shown on the medicine label.
+Your doctor will calculate the amount of Movicol (the dose) right for your child.
+The quantity will be shown on the medicine label.

 You can take Movicol for up to two weeks to relieve chronic constipation.

 Your doctor may recommend that you take Movicol in a lower dose more regularly if your constipation is caused by conditions such as:

 Parkinson’s disease or multiple sclerosis, or if you are taking regular medications that cause constipation, such as: